SubParSuperCar/rbx-destructor/README.md

 # rbx-destructor
-A Luau (Roblox) Object-Oriented Class for Destructing Values of the following Types: Functions, Dictionaries (OOP), Threads, RBXScriptConnections, and Instances.
+A Lua<i>u</i> (Roblox) Object-Oriented Class for Destructing Values of the following Types: Functions, Dictionaries (OOP), Threads, RBXScriptConnections, and Instances.